 For all the details on their current goings-on visit their website: www.gillmanbarracks.com

-The Aliwal Arts Centre: The Aliwal Arts Centre is a hubbub of 21 artists and arts groups ranging from Theatre Groups, Musicians, and Dancers to Visual and Literary Artists.
+The Aliwal Arts Centre is a hubbub of 21 artists and arts groups ranging from Theatre Groups, Musicians, and Dancers to Visual and Literary Artists.
 This artist collective is an important part of the evolving artistic and cultural scenario in Singapore mainly because of the importance they lay on diversity.
 At the Aliwal Arts Centre, there are artists from different backgrounds with a wide variety of personal artistic journeys using a whole host of different mediums.
 They also house two excellent eating establishments called Eat Play Love Cafe and A for Arbite.
-The ambience and the decor along with the food served in both of the restaurants alone makes it worth heading to the Aliwal Arts Centre.
+The ambiance and the decor along with the food served in both of the restaurants alone make it worth heading to the Aliwal Arts Centre.

 The Aliwal Arts Centre, Singapore – a great spot for lovers of art and performance.

 Have you got any offbeat Singapore spots that you love?
-Feel free to share with me!
+Feel free to share it with me!